-Organised by William Reed Business Media, the people behind The World’s 50 Best Restaurants, The World's 50 Best Bars is a snapshot of the opinions and experiences of more than 540 bar industry experts across the globe.
+Organised by William Reed, the people behind The World’s 50 Best Restaurants, The World's 50 Best Bars is a snapshot of the opinions and experiences of 600 bar industry experts across the globe.
 None of the employees of the organiser or any of the sponsors associated with the awards, including the main sponsor, has any influence over the results.

 What constitutes ‘best’ is left to the judgment of these trusted and well-travelled experts.
 The list is the result of a simple computation of votes.
 Given that this list is based on personal experiences, it can never be definitive, but we believe it is an honourable survey of current tastes and a credible indicator of the best places to drink across the world.